 - Create a 6cm box in the middle of your page.

 - The centre box is your topic make it stand out so it grabs your attention, this will help with memory.

 - Draw branches off the topic box write the topic subheadings on these lines.

 - Draw branches off the topic subheading branches and add, in slightly more detail, the main points of each subheading.

 - Use images, colours and a combination of upper and lower case letters to aid memory

-Click here to download a template for creating your own mind maps.
+Click here to access a free online app for creating your own mind maps.

 Click here to view a sample mind map and to read more on concept mapping.